-The step that can be long is the step 4: the actual computing to obtain the result of the query.
+The step that can be long is step 4: the actual computing to obtain the result of the query.

-In the scenario where the data is updated once per day (e.g. each night), without cache, the same query (step 4) will be executed as many times as a widget is drawn (i.e. at each dashboard load or refresh).
+In the scenario where the data is updated once per day (e.g. each night), without using the cache, the same query (step 4) will be executed as many times as a widget is drawn (i.e. at each dashboard load or refresh).

-If the computation takes 5 seconds, all the viewers will have to wait these 5 seconds.
+If the computation takes 5 seconds, all the viewers will have to wait for these 5 seconds.
 If someone refreshes the dashboard many times a day, he will have to wait these 5 seconds each time.